Titanium: Hazards and safety

 As a powder or in the form of metal shavings, titanium metal poses a significant fire hazard and, when heated in air, an explosion hazard.
 Water and carbon dioxide are ineffective for extinguishing a titanium fire; Class D dry powder agents must be used instead.

-When used in the production or handling of chlorine, titanium should not be exposed to dry chlorine gas because it may result in a titanium–chlorine fire.

-Titanium can catch fire when a fresh, non-oxidized surface comes in contact with liquid oxygen.
+When used in the production or handling of chlorine, titanium exposed to dry chlorine gas may result in a titanium–chlorine fire.
+Titanium can also catch fire when a fresh, non-oxidized surface comes in contact with liquid oxygen.

 Function in plants

 An unknown mechanism in plants may use titanium to stimulate the production of carbohydrates and encourage growth.
 This may explain why most plants contain about 1 part per million (ppm) of titanium, food plants have about 2 ppm, and horsetail and nettle contain up to 80 ppm.